What are gynecological imaging tests and procedures?

 Saline Infusion & Tubal Patency

 A saline infusion and tubal patency test can often bring women who are experiencing infertility issues accurate, clear answers.
-Saline infusion sonography (SIS) allows us to look into fertility problems, analyze tubal patency in infertile patients, and assess the position and size of the cervix and uterine cavity.
+Saline infusion sonography (SIS) allows us to look into fertility problems, analyze tubal patency in infertile patients, and assess the uterine cavity.

 Your doctor may also recommend SIS if you suffer from heavy, irregular or post-menopausal bleeding, or have had abnormal ultrasound results.
 If any further diagnostic testing is needed after this appointment, your doctor will follow up.